rcprcp/PS3-Bitcoin-Mining/README.md

 # PS3-Bitcoin-Mining
 PS3 bitcoin mining test program in assembler for Cell/BE processor.

-_(I know a PS3 is a slow Bitcoin mining rig by current standards, but i really wanted to see if i could get it to work)_
+_(I know a PS3 is a slow Bitcoin mining rig by current standards, but i wanted to see if i could get it to work)_

 This program is written for the Cell/BE processor which is in the PS3 game console.
-The Cell/BE processor has a dual-core PPC (Power PC) chip.
-The chips are manufactured with 8 SPEs (Synergistic Processing Elements) attached.
+The Cell/BE processor is a dual-core PPC (Power PC) chip, clocked at 3.2Ghz.
+The PS3 have 256 Mb of memory which is not a huge amount but more than enough for bitcoin mining.

-Linux identifies 7 of the SPEs, reserves one for the Syste, so therefore you actually only have access to 6 of the SPEs.
+The Cell/BE chips are manufactured with 8 SPEs (Synergistic Processing Elements) attached.
-This leaves 6 SPEs for application programming.
+Linux identifies 7 of the SPEs, reserves one for the System, therefore application programmers have access to only 6 of the SPEs.

 Each SPE is actually a 4-way vector processor which you can program in the SIMD (Single Instruction Multiple Data) model.
 You load and store data in quadwords (4 x 32 bit words).
 SIMD refers to the fact that each "operation" you want to